Near Round O in Colleton County, South Carolina — The American South (South Atlantic)

 Erected by South Carolina State Park Service.

 Topics.
 This historical marker is listed in these topic lists: Law Enforcement • Patriots & Patriotism • War, US Revolutionary.
+A significant historical year for this entry is 1780.

 Location.
 32° 48.415′ N, 80° 28.75′ W. Marker is near Round O, South Carolina, in Colleton County.
-Marker can be reached from Cemetery Road 1.2 miles north of Charleston Highway (South Carolina Highway 64).
+It can be reached from Cemetery Road 1.2 miles north of Charleston Highway (South Carolina Highway 64).
 Touch for map.
 Marker is in this post office area: Round O SC 29474, United States of America.
 Touch for directions.

 Related markers.
 Click here for a list of markers that are related to this marker.